-The study is designed to get a yearly update, so depending on your circumstances, we will visit you each year to find out about your life in the last 12 months.
+Depending on your circumstances, we may visit you next year to find out about your life in the last 12 months.
 To keep you up-to-date with the study's news and results, you will also be sent a copy of the Living in Australia newsletter next year.
+If you would like a copy of the latest newsletter please ask your interviewer.